 The training will be offered in 2022 the following ways:

-- In-Person Workshops: Friday, July 29 and Saturday, July 30 at the Utah Film Center Offices at 50 W. Broadway, Salt Lake City or Friday, August 4 and Saturday, August 5 at the Salt Lake Community College South Campus Center for Arts and Media at 1520 Edison St A, Salt Lake City.
+- In-Person Workshops: Friday, July 29 and Saturday, July 30 at the Utah Film Center Offices at 50 W. Broadway, Salt Lake City OR Thursday, August 4 and Friday, August 5 at the Salt Lake Community College South Campus Center for Arts and Media at 1520 Edison St A, Salt Lake City.

 The training, regardless of in-person or online, is 100% free to Utah teachers.